foo123/modelview.js/README.md

 In this case we mark the whole html node to be morphed as a single unit (ie `view.unit(..)`), instead of recursively piece-by-piece, so it is replaced at once and we have our expected result.

+ModelView idea and implementation was based on some requirements.
+One of those is the ability of other actors to manipulate the DOM except ModelView itself.
+This was a desired feature. **ModelView does not claim exclusive manipulation of the DOM** (unlike frameworks like React or Vue), other actors can manipulate the DOM and ModelView will still work.
+In fact ModelView itself provides some necessary direct DOM-level manipulation methods (eg to handle some things even faster, like add/move/remove nodes directly) which can be used along with ModelView's general DOM morphing functionality.

 Take a look at the examples and manual to see how easy and intuitive is to make applications with ModelView.